miguelmaso/Mimosa/README.md

 ex7: Linear Elasticity with periodic bcs

-ex8: Linear Elasticity with periodic bcs using CutFEM
+ex8: NonLinear Elasticity with periodic bcs using CutFEM

 ex9: Nonlinear ElectroMechanics with parametric Dirichlet BCs

+ex9: Linear Elasticity with periodic bcs using CutFEM

 Project funded by: